RESEARCH

 Selected for the EALE Tour 2025

-Selected media coverage: VoxEU, The Guardian, BBC News, Evening Standard, The Independent
+Selected media coverage: VoxEU, The Guardian (in 2024), BBC News, Evening Standard, The Independent, Economics Observatory, The Guardian (in 2025)

 Other impact: National Youth Agency, Schoolsweek, UK Parliament-Hansard, UK Parliament TV (minutes 10.03.15, and 10.33.50), IfG